JetBrains/ring-ui/rfc/RG-2542-Reinvent-Table-Component.md

 The new table will be placed in `src/table` and exposed in the `Table` section in Storybook.
 In other words, it will replace old tables in both import structure and Storybook presentation.

+Additionally, `table/selection.ts` has been moved and renamed to `global/table-selection.ts`.
+See the `TableSelection` note in the API Design section above.

 ### Code Reuse Strategy

 During development, we should reuse existing logic where possible by extracting shared routines and hooks rather than copying code.
 This may require converting some legacy table code to functional components.